-Despite the recent cold snap, spring is actually on its way.
-March will be here before you know it — and with it comes a whole new season of outdoor adventures.
-Get ready for campfires, s’mores, and most importantly?
-The essential camping chair.
-While you’re off the grid this spring, it’s important to have a chair that’s not only comfortable but reliable too.
+Summer is just around the corner, and with it comes a whole new season of outdoor adventures.
+Get ready for campfires, s’mores, and — most importantly — the essential camping chair.
+While you’re going off the grid this summer, it’s important to have a chair that’s not only comfortable but reliable too.

 Alps Mountaineering’s King Kong camp chair tops most lists of the best

 For nature lovers, there are few things better in life than relaxing in a chair around a campfire.
 GCI Outdoor ups the ante with a legit rocking camp chair.
 The Freestyle Rocker Chair is one of the best portable outdoor rocking chairs we’ve ever seen.
-The twin rear shocks provide a smooth, consistent rocking motion on any surface from hard pack gravel to soft dirt.
+The twin rear shocks provide a smooth, consistent rocking motion on any surface, from hard-pack gravel to soft dirt.
 The powder-coated steel frame supports up to 250 pounds.
 Surprisingly, this camp rocker folds and packs down small for easy transport.

 If space and weight aren’t an issue, nothing beats a proper lounge chair.
 BCP’s Zero Gravity Lounge Chair boasts all the features of more expensive “luxury” lounge chair models at half the price.
 It includes a high back with a headrest and neck pillow, is fully reclinable, and provides more leg support than most.
 At 17.5 pounds, it’s the bulkiest on this list, meaning it’s best for front country and car

 REI’s Flexlite Camp Dreamer Chair strikes a good balance between comfort and packability.
-It’s lightweight and packs down incredibly small making it an ideal solution for backpackers and minimalist campers.
+It’s lightweight and packs down incredibly small, making it an ideal solution for backpackers and minimalist campers.
 Setup takes a little longer than others on this list, but the Flexlite Camp Dreamer makes up for it with a high back and a big detachable pillow to maximize comfort.
-It lacks the armrest and cupholders found in fancier models, but the two small “wing” pockets provide a bit of space for stashing your must-have fireside essentials.
+It lacks the armrest and cup holders found in fancier models, but the two small “wing” pockets provide a bit of space for stashing your must-have fireside essentials.

 It’s like bringing a La-Z-Boy

 Cheap camp chairs usually don’t last long — maybe a handful of summers and then your friend who’s had a few too many ribeye burgers tears right through it.
-The Trailhead Collapsible Chair is built Yeti-style and likely could survive a grizzly attack (they make no claims of this but the brand’s best coolers can).
-Diehard joints are built like a truck door hinge and the frame is reinforced with two layers of age-hardened aluminum.
-Bonus points: The cupholder stays upright even when it’s folded.
+The Trailhead Collapsible Chair is built Yeti-style and likely could survive a grizzly attack (they make no claims of this, but the brand’s best coolers can).
+Diehard joints are built like a truck door hinge, and the frame is reinforced with two layers of age-hardened aluminum.
+Bonus points: The cup holder stays upright even when it’s folded.

 A camp chair with solid lumbar support can be a refuge for those with back pain, especially in the great outdoors.
-The aptly named Strongback Elite chair is a true oasis with a wide comfortable back and solid lumbar support that’s integrated into the frame.
+The aptly named Strongback Elite chair is a true oasis, with a wide, comfortable back and solid lumbar support that’s integrated into the frame.
 It can easily hold 300 pounds and packs up into a narrow bag with backpack straps.
-The tall seat keeps you high so it’s not hard to get out of after lounging for too long.
+The tall seat keeps you high, so it’s not hard to get out of after lounging for too long.

 Unless you’re bringing your grandma

 Sometimes you just need a chair for a good price for the weekend.
 Coleman’s Cooler Quad chair delivers solid bang for your buck.
-This 24-inch folding chair holds 325 pounds with a pocket on one side and a four-can cooler on the other.
+This 24-inch folding chair holds 325 pounds, with a pocket on one side and a four-can cooler on the other.
 It’s great for friends who are too cheap to buy their own.
-Just make sure they bring their own
+Just make sure they bring their own drinks.

 Big Agnes is a well-known outdoor brand with a deep catalog of quality products, and the Skyline UL

 There’s a reason why they call these chairs “zero gravity”.
 When thefully reclines, get ready to float off into space with a feeling of weightlessness.
 The chair also includes a headrest, so you don’t even need to worry about packing an extra pillow.
 Rocking chairs and nature go together like peanut butter and jelly.
 Get the best of both with the .
-With its twin rear shock set-up, this chair is sure to get you relaxing.
+With its twin rear shock setup, this chair is sure to get you relaxing.

 However, if you’re looking for something more ergonomic for back pain, then the